Article written by Elisa - Travel Writer & Local in France

 Use the first day in Tours to explore the city.
 For the second day, take a Loire Valley Wine Tour or a Loire Valley castle tour.
-This top-rated guided tour with transportation explores Château de Chenonceau, the Royal Castle of Amboise, and Château of Close de Lucé, where Da Vinci spent his final days.
+This top-rated guided tour with transportation explores Château de Chenonceau, the Royal Castle of Amboise, and Château of Close de Lucé, where Leonardo Da Vinci spent his final years.

 Option 5: Paris – Bordeaux – Toulouse